samphilipd/reviewblaster9000/README.md

 A simple demonstration app using Rails and Ember.js.

+A deployed version can be seen here: https://reviewblaster9000.herokuapp.com/

 This app contains examples of:

 - basic TDD (test using `$rake spec`)